emostyz/marketing/marketing-deck-platform/VALIDATION_DOCUMENTATION.md

 ## Business Value Demonstration

-This validation suite proves AEDRIN delivers on its core value propositions:
+This validation suite proves EasyDecks.ai delivers on its core value propositions:

 1. **"Upload your data"** ✅ - Handles real CSV files with 1000+ rows
 2. **"AI analyzes and creates insights"** ✅ - Generates meaningful business insights
 3. **"Beautiful presentations"** ✅ - Professional slides with data visualizations
 4. **"Export to PowerPoint"** ✅ - Industry-standard presentation formats

-The comprehensive testing demonstrates that AEDRIN is not just a prototype, but a production-ready platform capable of handling real business scenarios and producing professional results that meet enterprise standards.
+The comprehensive testing demonstrates that EasyDecks.ai is not just a prototype, but a production-ready platform capable of handling real business scenarios and producing professional results that meet enterprise standards.

 ---

 **Last Updated**: December 24, 2024
 **Test Suite Version**: 1.0.0
-**Platform**: AEDRIN Marketing Deck Platform
+**Platform**: EasyDecks.ai Marketing Deck Platform